How a Simple Law Student Became an EDM Legend

 Anyone that considers themselves even a casual listener of EDM has come across the name “Armin van Buuren” at some point in their lives.
-As a legend in the industry, Buuren, 38, has achieved multiple accolades and managed to stay relevant in an era inundated with noise.

 In 1995, at just 19 years old, van Buuren charted his first hit in Europe, “Blue Fear.”
 For the past two decades, the acclaimed musician has written and produced multiple hits, been ranked No. 1 DJ in the world by DJ Magazine readers five times — his performances are and is only the fourth trance artist to ever land a Grammy nomination, for his 2013 hit single “This Is What It Feels Like.”
 Most recently, he released his new single “Another You,” featuring Dutch artist Mr. Probz.

 A fun fact that even his biggest fans may not know about van Buuren is that he has a law degree from the prestigious Leiden University.
 Perhaps what’s even more surprising is the fact that he actually went back to complete his degree, which he put on hold in 2003, after he had already found passion and success in music.
 He did so because he had made an agreement with his father and grandfather that he would finish his law degree.
 Van Buuren told NextShark: